anchore/grype/DEVELOPING.md

 ## Inspecting the database

 The currently supported database format is Sqlite3.
 Install `sqlite3` in your system and ensure that the `sqlite3` executable is available in your path.
-Ask `grype` about the location of the database, which will be different depending on the operating system:
+Ask `griffon` about the location of the database, which will be different depending on the operating system:

 ```
 $ go run main.go db status
-Location:  /Users/alfredo/Library/Caches/grype/db
+Location:  /Users/alfredo/Library/Caches/griffon/db
 Built:  2020-07-31 08:18:29 +0000 UTC
 Current DB Version:  1
 Require DB Version:  1